savageyusuff/MobilePose-Pi/README.md

 |  training.py  |  training models  |

-Note: MPII is used for training and COCO is used for evaluation.
+**Note**: MPII is used for training and COCO is used for evaluation.

 ## Results
-*FPS is execution time of forward pass per image.

 **Note**:As you can see, each model has room to be improved.
-I'd appreciated if any ideas or opinions provided!
+Any ideas or opinions are welcome!

 |  Network  |  FPS  |  Size(MB)  |  mAP  |
 | ---- | ---- | ---- | ---- |
 |  1.0 ShufflenetV2  |  1.09  |  5.3  |  0.000  |
 |  1.0 MobilenetV2  |  0.66  |  9.3  |  0.045  |
 |  Resnet18  |  0.39  |  44.9  |  0.257  |
+*FPS is execution time of forward pass per image.

  You can get more detailed info for this results [here](https://github.com/ba-san/MobilePose-Pi/blob/master/Study_on_results.md).

 ## Requirements
+For 'mobilepose-pi', you need following environment.

  Raspberry Pi (I used Pi 2 Model B for this repo)
  Rasbian stretch (32bit)
  Python 2.7

 ## Installation
 Before installation, please change swap size.

 At Pi terminal, open 'dphys-swapfile'.